NamTip: Understanding and Managing Desertification Tipping Points – A Namibian Perspective

 - Namibia University of Science and Technology (NUST)

 The project “NamTip: Understanding and Managing Desertification Tipping Points – A Namibian Perspective” is funded by the Federal Ministry of Education and Research (BMBF) in the funding measure “Tipping points, dynamics and interactions of social and ecological systems (BioTip)” under the framework programme Research for Sustainable Development (FONA)

-Brinkmann, Katja/Diego Augusto Menestrey Schwieger/Lena Bickel/Sara Heshmati/Markus Rauchecker (submitted): How do rangeland changes and their underlying drivers differ across Namibia's two major land tenure systems ?
-A comparative and retrospective approach.
-Agriculture, Ecosystems and Environment.
+Brinkmann, Katja/Diego A. Menestrey Schwieger/Lena Grieger/Sara Heshmati/Markus Rauchecker (2023): How and why do rangeland changes and their underlying drivers differ across Namibia's two major land-tenure systems?.
+The Rangeland Journal 45 (3), 123-139

 Brinkmann, Katja/Stefan Liehr/Lena Bickel (2021): Rangeland Management in Namibia in the Face of Looming Desertification: Insights from the Freehold Farmers' Perspective.
 In: National Organizing Committee of 2021 IGC/IRC Congress (Hg.): International Grassland Congress Proceedings.
 The XXIV International Grassland Congress/XI International Rangeland Congress.
 Kenya Agricultural and Livestock Research Organization, Online Conference 25.10-29.10.2021